 Applicants must complete all the following forms and include the following attachments with their application:

-- Complete the Google Form APPLICATION by 5 pm on January 21, 2022.
+- Complete the Google Form APPLICATION by 5 pm.
 You may view the questions here.

 - ACTIVITIES & BUDGET WORKSHEET: Use the attached worksheet document to outline the activities involved with your project, who will carry out each step, and the costs involved.
 Use the link to access the worksheet.
 Download the worksheet to use as a template.
 Please put your name in the document title and project name in the template.
 Email the budget sheet to Drea Weiner.